 One of the challenges I face in reaching the faithful is that they already know so much about the Bible when they read Revelation.
 They want to treat Revelation as the next part of the Bible – as a story about people.
 They become confused when I suggest that Revelation is a story about angels.
 Worse, it’s a story told several times from different perspectives.
 Revelation 4-7 was the story as experienced in heaven; Revelation 9-11 tells the story again as the history of God’s work to create loving creatures.
 When the seventh trumpet sounds, the story shifts again.

 It shifts to human history, but only to tell how the serpent tried to defeat God through us.
 We don’t see any of the details recorded in the Bible, except maybe the birth of Jesus.
 But the Bible is part of that story – it is the story of how the Most High redeemed us from captivity to selfishness.
 The Old Testament tells it from the human side; Revelation tells the serpent’s side.
-Since the second story is more familiar, before starting the serpent’s story next week, I want to tell it again this week to avoid conflicts with the teachings heard in church.
+Since the first story is more familiar, before starting the serpent’s story next week, I want to tell it again this week to avoid conflicts with the teachings heard in church.

 Let’s start by summing up what we’ve learned so far.